Slip is the difference between an electrical induction motor's synchronous and asynchronous speed.

-An AC (Amplitude Current) induction motor consists of two assemblies - a stator and a rotor.
+An AC (Alternating Current) induction motor consists of two assemblies - a stator and a rotor.
 The interaction of currents flowing in the rotor bars and the stators' rotating magnetic field in the stator generates the torque that turns the motor.
 In normal operation with a load the rotor speed always lags the magnetic field's speed, allowing the rotor bars to cut magnetic lines of force and produce a useful torque.

 s = (ns - na) 100% / ns (1)